-[†] If GI is high, then all GI-controlled pins are high-impedance.
-GI-controlled pins are RAS, CAS0-CAS3, WE, TR/QE, DDOUT, DDIN, ALTCH, HOE, HDST, RCA0-RCA12, LAD0-LAD31, and SF.
+[†] If GI is high, all GI-controlled pins are high impedance.
+GI-controlled pins are RAS, CASO - CAS3, WE, TR/QE, DDOUT, DDIN, ALTCH, HOE, HDST, RCA0-RCA12, LAD0-LAD31, and SF.

-Immediately following reset, all I/O registers are cleared (set to 0000) with the exception of the HLT bit in the HSTCTLH register.
-The HLT bit is set to 1 if \overline{HCS} is high just prior to the low-to-high transition of \overline{RESET} ; otherwise, it is set to 0.
+Immediately following reset, all I/O registers are cleared (set to 0000), with the exception of the HLT bit in the HSTCTLH register.
+The HLT bit is set to 1 if HCS is high just prior to the low-to-high transition of RESET; otherwise, it is set to 0.

-reset and DRAM/VRAM initialization (continued)
+initial state following reset (continued)

-Just prior to the execution of the first instruction in the reset routine, the SMJ34020A's internal registers are in the following states:
+Just prior to the execution of the first instruction in the reset routine, the SM34020APCM40 internal registers are in the following states:

-- General-purpose register files A and B are uninitialized. - The ST is set to 0000 0010h. - The PC contains the most-significant 28 bits of the vector fetched from memory address FFFF FFE0h (the least significant four bits of the PC are set to zero). - The BEN bit in the I/O register CONFIG is set to the least significant bit read from the vector fetched from memory address FFFF FFE0h. - The CBP, RCM0, and RCM1 bits in the I/O register CONFIG are set to the corresponding bits read from the vector fetched from memory address FFFF FFE0h.
+- General-purpose register files A and B are uninitialized. - The ST is set to 0000 0010h. - The PC contains the most-significant 28 bits of the vector fetched from memory address FFFF FFE0h (the least significant four bits of the PC are set to zero). - The BEN bit in the I/O register CONFIG is set to the LSB read from the vector fetched from memory address FFFF FFE0h. - The CBP, RCM0, and RCM1 bits in the I/O register CONFIG are set to the corresponding bits read from the vector fetched from memory address FFFF FFE0h.
 The configuration byte protect bit (CBP) can be set high to prevent further modification of the lower eight bits of the I/O register CONFIG.

-The state of the instruction cache at this time is as follows:
+The state of the I-cache at this time is:

-- The SSA (segment start address) registers are uninitialized. - The LRU (least recently used) stack is set to the initial sequence 0, 1, 2, 3, where 0 occupies the most recently used position and 3 occupies the least recently used position. - All P (present) flags are cleared to 0s.
+- The SSA (segment start address) registers are uninitialized. - The least recently used (LRU) stack is set to the initial sequence 0, 1, 2, 3, where 0 occupies the most recently used (MRU) position and 3 occupies the LRU position. - All P (present) flags are cleared to 0s.